ericsonmichaelj/dont-fear-the-repo/CONTRIBUTING.md

 The subject contains succinct description of the change:

-* use the present tense: "Update" not "Update" nor "Updates"
+* use the present tense: "Update" not "Updated" nor "Updates"
 * capitalize first letter
 * no dot (.) at the end